enoch85/ovms-home-assistant/README.md

 #### Common OVMS Commands

-Here are some useful OVMS commands you can send through the service:
+Here are some useful OVMS commands you can send through the `send_command` service:

 | Command | Description | Example Parameters |
 |---------|-------------|-------------------|